web-push-libs/web-push-php/README.md

 is not yet accessible (eg. is not connected).
 You may want to use a very long time for important notifications.
 The default TTL is 4 weeks.
 However, if you send multiple nonessential notifications, set a TTL of 0: the push notification will be delivered only if the user is currently connected.
-For other cases, you should use a minimum of one day if your users have multiple time zones, and if you don't several hours will suffice.
+For other cases, you should use a minimum of one day if your users have multiple time zones, and if they don't several hours will suffice.

 ```php
 <?php